Remember Video Killed The Radio Star by The Buggles?

 Another option is to conduct a survey asking people the feeling(s) they associate with certain names, what they think a podcast might be about based on a name, or what name intrigues them to investigate further.

 Google Forms provides an easy and free way to create a survey in seconds.
+You can also check out some Google Forms alternatives if you are looking for more advanced features that’d fit your needs better.

 If you’re not sure where to conduct a survey, consider online communities.